 A limited-time offer is any type of special deals such as free shipping, discount coupon, free gift, or reward which is available for a certain time period.
 These offers can come in different forms such as ads, popups, email campaigns, website banners, etc.

 Ecommerce marketers designed these sale campaigns based on the principles of scarcity and urgency.
 It creates a kind of anxiety among the site visitors.
 People truly believe that the offer is available only for a short time period.
-And they afraid to miss out on a good deal.
+And they are afraid to miss out on a good deal.

 Do Limited Time Offer Work?